Working with Us

 The Benefits

-- 25 days’ annual leave, rising annually by one day to 30 days after five years’ service, plus public holidays (pro rata for part time staff)
+- 25 days’ annual leave, rising annually by one day to 30 days after five years’ service, plus public holidays (pro rata)

 - Local Government Pension Scheme